Speech Sound Disorders-Articulation and Phonology

 • be familiar with nondiscriminatory testing and dynamic assessment procedures, such as identifying potential sources of test bias, administering and scoring standardized tests using alternative methods, and analyzing test results in light of existing information regarding dialect use (see, e.g., McLeod, Verdon, & The International Expert Panel on Multilingual Children's Speech, 2017).

-See ASHA's Practice Portal pages on Bilingual Service Delivery and Cultural Responsiveness.
+See ASHA's Practice Portal pages on Multilingual Service Delivery in Audiology and Speech-Language Pathology and Cultural Responsiveness.

 The cause of functional speech sound disorders is not known; however, some risk factors have been investigated.